Questions Regarding Your Masters Degree

 A: Yes, however, such students will be required to complete the necessary prerequisites on their own time, outside of our program.
 We do not encourage taking any of these prerequisites while in our program due to the rigorous schedule.

-Q: Where do I report my MCAT, DAT or OAT scores in the online application?
+Q: Where do I report my MCAT, DAT, GRE or OAT scores in the online application?

-A: You can self-report your MCAT and/or GRE, DAT, or OAT scores in the spaces provided on the application.
-We will need your official MCAT, GRE, DAT or OAT scores mailed in or emailed to Marnie Mercado.
+A: You can self-report your MCAT and/or GRE, DAT or OAT scores in the spaces provided on the application.
+We will need your official MCAT, GRE, DAT or OAT scores mailed in or emailed to Marnie Elsky.

 PLEASE NOTE: We recognize that the MCAT processing center does not send official copies to universities, so a photocopy is sufficient.
 This can be scanned and emailed or mailed as well.